zsparal/api-documentation/source/guides/giftcards.rst

 If only a single brand is available, the issuer is optional and we will use the available issuer.

-Note that each method has a minimum and a maximum amount that can be processed.
-For gift cards, you should ignore the maximum amount.
+.. note:: Each method has a minimum and a maximum amount that can be processed.
+For gift cards, you should ignore the
+          maximum amount.
 The maximum amount visible for gift cards is per gift card transaction.

 The ID for the gift cards method is ``giftcard``.